 The Cell and Molecular Biology graduate students are split into two sections depending on their location.
 The talks will be scheduled during the Winter term (February-March).
 One section will hold their talks on Main Campus on Thursday 12:30-1:30PM in Kresge K103, while the other section will hold their talks at Agriculture Canada on Wednesday 12:30-1:30PM.
 Students will receive notification of which they will attend in the Fall.

-The Western campus seminar for March 21 to come.
+The Western campus seminar for Thursday April 4 is:

 *This seminar series represents Part 2 (Communication) of Bio 9100/9150.
 Although an occasional absence may be understandable, seminar attendance is mandatory.
 Absence without a good reason will result in a grade of “Unsatisfactory” for this course in this semester, with implications for withdrawal from the graduate program.

 Instructions for Graduate Students have been provided.